zpainter/iassist/content/about/_index.md

 {{< figure src="/img/about/by-organisational-type.png" alt="Pie chart of IASSIST members across the globe.
 Moren than 70% are in the US, 15% in Europe and 15% in Canada." title="" width="500" >}}<br />

-Many members identify themselves as
+Many members identify themselves as:

 -   Information specialists
 -   Data librarians